marvinruder/rating-tracker/README.md

 #### Initialize database setup

 Rating Tracker uses [Prisma](https://www.prisma.io) to interact with the PostgreSQL database.
-Although not officially recommended, a quick, easy and fairly safe way to initialize a new database with the required tables, constraints and indexes is to

-1. Clone the repository and open it in a VS Code development container.
-2. Using your preferred shell, navigate to the [`packages/backend`](/packages/backend) directory and store the database URL (e.g. `postgresql://rating-tracker:********@127.0.0.1:5432/rating-tracker?schema=rating-tracker`) in the shell environment variable `DATABASE_URL`.
-3. Run `yarn pnpify prisma migrate deploy`.
+At first startup, Prisma Migrate will automatically create the required tables and indexes.

 <!-- <div id="create-redis-user-and-password"></div> -->